 Step 8: Throw a launch party!

-• Show the timeline of the project so everyone can see dependencies and know the expected dates
+• Show the entire project timeline so everyone can see task dependencies and know the expected dates.

-• Discuss risks and ensure the team is prepared
+• Discuss risks and ensure the project team is prepared.

 • Get that final commitment!